 - Contact local businesses and explain you are setting up your class library with various reading levels and are looking for donations of books.
 Many local companies already have these funds earmarked for those who simply ask for it.

 - Team up with other grade level teachers who are not interested in doing Scholastic book orders in their own classrooms.
 Take over for the grade level and pool together all the book orders yourself, using the double points to purchase inexpensive children books.
+Even better if you can get cheap (or even free) book sets for units of study that all the grade level teachers can rotate in and out.

 Free Choice with Library Books